You wouldn’t build a fleet of cars out of Cat-D vehicles. Therefore you don’t want to adopt a poor fleet strategy, too.

 Other factors to consider when choosing a fleet reporting method

-Listed above are some of the most important methods to better improve your fleet management strategy, however, there are a couple more details to consider.
-By improving your vehicle utilisation, you can make your fleet accessible to your employees at any time.
+Listed above are some of the most important methods to improve your fleet management strategy.
+However, there are a couple more details to consider.
+By enhancing your vehicle utilisation, you can make your fleet accessible to your employees at any time.
 Keeping the vehicles moving is an effective way to keep them in good health, too.
-Another important factor to consider is working to achieve lower fuel consumption and costs.
+Another vital factor to consider is working to achieve lower fuel consumption and costs.

 Equally, to save on fuel costs and improve the environmental performance of your fleet, you could consider going electric.
 With the government’s 2030 ban on new petrol and diesel vehicles, now is the perfect time to electrify your company fleet.
-Read our guide to Road to Zero here.
+Please read our guide to Road to Zero here.